Chung Kisun: Biography

 Kisun joined HD Hyundai in 2008 and worked in several divisions, including Finance, Strategy, Sales & Marketing, and Research & Development, among others.

-During the mid-2010s, he was involved in the company’s response to the downturn in the shipbuilding industry.
-He also played a role in the acquisition of a construction equipment company and in the expansion of HD Hyundai’s construction equipment business.
+During the mid-2010s, he was involved in the company's response to the downturn in the shipbuilding industry.
+He also played a role in the acquisition of a construction equipment company and in the expansion of HD Hyundai's construction equipment business.

 His work has included efforts in environmentally friendly marine propulsion systems, AI-assisted navigation technology, fuel cells, and vessel lifecycle services.
 He launched an autonomous navigation technology company, acquired European fuel cell companies, and took a maritime lifecycle service company public.

 He delivered a keynote speech at the Consumer Electronics Show, the world's largest tech exhibition, in 2024, discussing HD Hyundai's business direction and technological advancements in the construction industry.
 Additionally, he has participated in international maritime industry projects in Saudi Arabia, the Philippines, and Vietnam.
 He is currently working on a project to help strengthen the U.S. shipbuilding industrial base as well.
+He has also attended the World Economic Forum's annual meeting in Davos every year since 2023.

-Before joining HD Hyundai, Mr. Chung served as an officer leading a Special Operations Unit (Army Ranger) in The Republic of Korea Army.
+Before joining HD Hyundai, Chung served as an officer leading a Special Operations Unit (Army Ranger) in the Republic of Korea Army.
 After being honorably discharged, he worked in journalism, management consulting, and investment banking.
 He earned an MBA from Stanford Graduate School of Business with distinction as an Arjay Miller Scholar.